Leonard Stall: Career

-Philanthropy
+Philanthropy and Charity

-In addition to his roles as both the founder and Editor-in-Chief of Philanthropy Age, a grantee project of the Bill and Melinda Gates Foundation, and the How to do Good book and speaker tour, Stall led the creation of an independent International Code of Practice for Non-Profit Organisations, a process managed by British Standards Institution (BSI) and co-sponsored by Philanthropy Age and social enterprise Insaan Group, of which he is also a board member.
+In addition to his roles as both the founder and Editor-in-Chief of Philanthropy Age, a grantee project of the Bill and Melinda Gates Foundation, and the How to do Good book and speaker tour, Stall led the creation of an independent International Code of Practice for Non-Profit Organisations, a process managed by British Standards Institution (BSI) and co-sponsored by Philanthropy Age and social enterprise Insaan Group.

-Stall is an Advisory Board Member for Rosalynn Carter’s Fellowships for Mental Health Journalism in UAE.
+Stall is an Advisory Board Member for Rosalynn Carter's Fellowships for Mental Health Journalism in UAE.

 He is a consultant to the Norwegian Nobel Institute.

-Stall is the chairman of Charity Futures, the UK third sector think-tank working with New College at the University of Oxford to launch the forthcoming Gradel Institute of Charity.
-This is scheduled to open in 2023 in a custom-built tower on New College Quad.
+Stall chaired Charity Futures, the UK third sector think-tank that worked with New College at the University of Oxford to launch the Gradel Institute of Charity which opened in September 2023.
+He now sits on the Governing Committee of the new Institute as a Non-Executive.

-He also sits on the Global Advisory Board of the Institute of Global Innovation at The University of Birmingham and on the Advisory Board of the University of Birmingham in Dubai..
+He also sits on the Global Advisory Board of the Institute of Global Innovation at The University of Birmingham and on the Advisory Board of the University of Birmingham in Dubai.

+Stall is a trustee of the Silverstone Motor Racing Museum on the famous UK motor racing circuit.